venksrid001/cowrie/architecture-design.md

 ### 4.4 Physical

-While this is a software based project Cowrie will need to be set up with within a network that has access to the internet.
-The device it is installed on must be able to run Python 3.7+ and Python-virtualenv.
-Several honeypots are set up withing company networks
+The extensions we are developing for Cowrie are software based and Cowrie is a virtual honeypot.
+This means it only requires the Python 3.7+ and Python-virtualenv software to run.
+This does mean there are very little requirements for a physical computer to be able to use this software.
+It can be set up in a cloud or docker environment or on a physical server.
+The device it is installed on does require a connection to a network.

+It is recommended that several honeypots are set up within a network to maximise the chance a malicious actor access them.
+The below diagram shows where in a network they can be set up.
+Honeypot1 is set up outside of the firewall with direct access to the internet.
+Honeypot2 is set up on the same network as the companies’ service network, this includes DNS, Wab and mail servers.
+Honeypot3 is set up within the companies’ main network next to standard users’ computers and servers.

 ```plantuml
 @startuml